TorMap/tormap/README.md

 ## Host project

-First make sure you have installed all requirements for development.
+Make sure you have installed all requirements for development.
+To be able to host, you should have a copy of a release or just successfully created your own project build.

 ### Backend

-1. Go to directory where the build `.jar` file is located
+1. Go into the directory where the `.jar` file is located
 2. Run command `java -jar <backend jar file>`
 3. Backend should be available at http://localhost:8080

 ### Frontend

-1. Install package serve: `npm install --global serve` or `yarn global add serve`
-2. Go to directory where `index.html` is located
+1. Go into the directory where `index.html` is located
-3. Run command: `serve -l 3000`
+2. Run command: `serve -l 3000`
-4. Frontend should be available at http://localhost:3000
+3. Frontend should be available at http://localhost:3000